A Foucauldian Reading of Power Relations and Discourse in The Great Gatsby by F. Scott Fitzgerald

 Author

-Associate Professor of Islamic Azad University Arak, Iran
+Department of English, Arak Branch, Islamic Azad University, Arak, Iran

 Abstract